-- Where a member of staff's performance, conduct or attitude gives rise for concern and informal action has not been, or is not, sufficient to rectify the situation, the Committee Chair and the Out of School Club Play Leader or Deputy Play Leader will meet with the member of staff. - The member of staff will be given a verbal warning and will be told the reasons for this. - The solutions to the problem(s) will be discussed. - A timescale by which such improvements should be effected will be agreed. - The member of staff will be made aware that the warning forms the initial stage of the disciplinary procedure. - A note of the warning and solutions agreed with be placed on the member of staff's Employee Record.
+- Where a member of staff's performance, conduct or attitude gives rise for concern and informal action has not been, or is not, sufficient to rectify the situation, the Committee Chair and the Pre-school Lead Practitioner or Deputy Practitioner will meet with the member of staff. - The member of staff will be given a verbal warning and will be told the reasons for this. - The solutions to the problem(s) will be discussed. - A timescale by which such improvements should be effected will be agreed. - The member of staff will be made aware that the warning forms the initial stage of the disciplinary procedure. - A note of the warning and solutions agreed with be placed on the member of staff's Employee Record.